Article: How we build an organization that truly makes the world a better place

 2) Check how the values fit together

-top right
+Top right

-However, all this inner work remains mental masturbation if it does not at some point express itself in the change of one's own abilities and actions.
+However, all this inner work remains mental masturbation if it does not at some point also express itself in the change of one's own abilities and actions.

 The basic skills and activities we are concerned with are, in no particular order, the following:

-3) Constantly challenge your own fears.
+3) Constantly challenge your own fear.

 4) Prioritize your own well-being.

-5) Make unpleasant tasks easy and fun.
+5) Make unpleasant tasks easy and playful.

 Bottom right

-decision-making structures
+Decision-making structures

 Profit orientation as a means